The Illusion of Thinking: Understanding the Strengths and Limitations of Reasoning Models via the Lens of Problem Complexity: Conclusion

 \section{Conclusion}

 \looseness=-1 In this paper, we systematically examine frontier Large Reasoning Models (LRMs) through the lens of problem complexity using controllable puzzle environments.
-Our findings reveal fundamental limitations in current models: despite sophisticated self-reflection mechanisms, these models fail to develop generalizable reasoning capabilities beyond certain complexity thresholds.
-We identified three distinct reasoning regimes: standard LLMs outperform LRMs at low complexity, LRMs excel at moderate complexity, and both collapse at high complexity.
-Particularly concerning is the counterintuitive reduction in reasoning effort as problems approach critical complexity, suggesting an inherent compute scaling limit in LRMs.
+Our findings reveal several strengths and limitations in current models: despite sophisticated self-reflection mechanisms learned by reinforcement learning, these models still fail to develop generalizable reasoning capabilities beyond certain complexity thresholds.
+We identified three distinct reasoning regimes: standard LLMs outperform LRMs at low complexity, LRMs show advantage at moderate complexity, and both collapse at high complexity.
+We observe the counterintuitive reduction in reasoning effort as problems approach critical complexity, suggesting an inherent compute scaling limit in LRMs.
 Our detailed analysis of reasoning traces further exposed complexity-dependent reasoning patterns, from inefficient ``overthinking'' on simpler problems to complete failure on complex ones.
-These insights challenge prevailing assumptions about LRM capabilities and suggest that current approaches may be encountering fundamental barriers to generalizable reasoning.

-\looseness=-1 Finally, we presented some surprising results on LRMs that lead to several open questions for future work.
-Most notably, we observed their limitations in performing exact computation; for example, when we provided the solution algorithm for the Tower of Hanoi to the models, their performance on this puzzle did not improve.
-Moreover, investigating the first failure move of the models revealed surprising behaviors.
-For instance, they could perform up to 100 correct moves in the Tower of Hanoi but fail to provide more than 5 correct moves in the River Crossing puzzle.
-We believe our results can pave the way for future investigations into the reasoning capabilities of these systems.
+These insights help us to better understand the nature reasoning in LRMs and challenge some of the prevailing assumptions about LRM's capabilities. \looseness=-1 Finally, we presented some of our surprising observations on LRMs that lead to several open questions for future research.
+Most notably, we observed their limitations in performing exact computation; for example, when we provided the solution algorithm of puzzle to the models, their performance on this puzzle did not improve.
+Investigating the first failure move of the models also revealed some surprising and inconsistent behaviors.
+Our results show that models sometimes fail earlier on harder instances despite requiring longer overall solutions.
+They also show very different error-free sequence lengths across puzzles, e.g., performing up to 100 correct moves in Tower of Hanoi but only 4 in River Crossing.
+This disparity likely reflects differences in the models’ familiarity with each setting based on the distribution of training data rather than intrinsic differences in problem's computational complexity.
+We hope that these findings can pave the way for future investigations into better understanding the reasoning process of these systems.